pragyasingh-29/Plant-Selling-dashboard/README.md

 ## (React + Vite)

-I have designed a plant selling dashboard using pure React and Vite, without any backend integration.
+I have designed a plant selling dashboard using pure React and Vite, with  backend integration only for sign-in and register.
 The dashboard provides an intuitive and responsive interface for users to browse and purchase plants.

 ## Screenshots